Usage

 vaccineff

-has three main functions: 1.
+has two main functions: 1.

 make_vaccineff_data